 According to PetMD, as a rule of thumb, dogs should drink approximately one ounce of water per pound of body weight each day.
 There are many factors that can affect how much your dog will drink and it depends on the environmental temperature and the amount of exercise your dog performs during the day.
 Water is lost due to heat, as well as excessive panting and salivation.

 Water works for dogs the same way it works for humans.
-Water carries important nutrients into and out of the cells of the body.
+It carries important nutrients into and out of the cells of the body.
 It aids in the digestion of food and helps the body to absorb the nutrients.
 Water also serves to cool the body down and works to maintain a normal body temperature.

 CHECKING FOR DEHYDRATION

-To check your dog for dehydration, pick up a fold of loose skin over the top of the shoulder blades, pull it up gently and release it.
+To check your dog for dehydration, pick up a fold of loose skin over the top of the shoulder blades.
+Pull it up gently and release it.
 Watch for the skin to fall back into place.
 Under normal circumstances, the skin should quickly return to place without any hesitation.
 If dehydration is present, the skin will slowly return or may even stay up for a time before falling back into place.

 Another place to look for dehydration is in an dog’s mouth.
 If the gums appear dry, sticky or pale, this is a sign of illness and dehydration.
 Dehydrated pets will also have dry, sunken eye balls and a dry nose and mouth.

-WHAT ABOUT WATER QUALITY?
+WHAT ABOUT WATER QUALITY and DOGS?